becauro/becauro/README.md

  🤝  I like the Open-source world

- :heart: I love Technology
+ :heart: I love Technology and discover new things

-   🎶  I was a multi-instrumentalist musician...
+   🎶  I play music ...

-   ⚽  Fun fact: I've played soccer and volleyball as a hobby
+   ⚽  Fun fact: In the past I've really played soccer and volleyball as a hobby
  <br /><br /> <br /><br />
  <div>
   <a href="https://github.com/becauro">